Employer Compensation Expense Program (ECEP)

 - An employer will make an annual affirmative election to participate in the ECEP no later than December 1 to pay the optional tax in the following calendar year.

-- that covered employees making over $40,000 may be eligible for a tax credit when filing their income tax return and should review their IT-2104, Employee’s Withholding Allowance Certificate to adjust their withholding, and
+- Notify employees making over $40,000, annually, in New York State that they may be eligible for a tax credit when filing their income tax return.

 When to file and pay